musaugurlu/Change-IP/README.md

 # Change-IP

 Changes your current Ip Address without going to adapter settings, tons of clicks and filling out all the ips.
-There is also no need to remove existing IP from powershell if you use powershell `New-NetIPAddress` command to change your IP.
+There is also no need to remove existing IP from powershell as you do if you use powershell `New-NetIPAddress` command to change your IP.

 ## UPDATE
-The command name has been changed to ` Set-IPADDress ` to remove
+The command name has been changed to ` Set-IPADDress ` to remove "Unapproved Verb" warning

 ## Installation